+1. Meetings of the Council

+1.1 Types of Council meeting

+There may be three types of Council meeting:

+- (a) The annual meeting

+- (b) Ordinary meetings

+- (c) Extraordinary meetings

+1.2 Annual meeting of the Council

+The Council shall hold an annual meeting in the year of ordinary election of members not earlier than the eighth day and not later than the twenty first day of the date of retirement of Members

+In any one year when there are no elections to the Council, the annual meeting will be held on a date in May to be fixed by the Council.

+1.3 Extraordinary meetings

-1. Meet ings of the Council 1.1 Туре s of Council meeting There e may be three types of Council meeting ▲ (a) (a) - The annual meeting Formatted: Numbered + Level: 1 + Numbering Style: a, b, c, + Start at: 1 + Alignment: Left + Aligned at: 1.25 cm + Indent at: 2.76 cm (b) Ordinary meetings Formatted: Font: (Default) Calibri (c) Extraordinary meetings Formatted: Normal, Indent: Left: 0 cm, First line: 0 cm 1.2 The ( earlie Memi tal meeting of the Council Council shall hold an annual meeting in the year of ordinary election of members not r than the eighth day and not later than the twenty first day of the date of retirement of pers y one year when there are no elections to the Council, the annual meeting will be held date in May to be fixed by the Council.
-1.3 Extra ordinary meetings Thos e listed below may require The Proper Officer (who for this purpose shall be [to be leted]-)to call Council meetings in addition to ordinary meetings (a) (b) the Council by resolution or the Chairman of the Council or (c) a Statutory Officer of the authority or (d) any five members may together call the meeting and the Chief Executive shall make arrangements accordingly provided they have signed a reduisition requisition specifiyingspecifying the business to be considered at the meeting and presented the reduistion requisition to the Chairman ad they have refused to call a meeting or failed within seven days of the presentation to call a meeting.
-1.0 Annı al Meeting of the Council
+Those listed below may require The Proper Officer (who for this purpose shall be [to be completed]) to call Council meetings in addition to ordinary meetings:

+- (a) the Council by resolution or - (b) the Chairman of the Council or - (c) a Statutory Officer of the authority or - (d) any five members may together call the meeting and the Chief Executive shall make arrangements accordingly provided they have signed a requisition specifying the business to be considered at the meeting and presented the requisition to the Chairman ad they have refused to call a meeting or failed within seven days of the presentation to call a meeting.
-1.1 Timing and business